Gishi, Nagorno-Karabakh

 Gishi (Գիշի, also Gish, Գիշ) or Kish (Kiş) is a village in the Khojavend District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include the 18th/19th-century shrine of Voske Khach (Ոսկե խաչ), and an 18th/19th-century spring monument.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, six shops, and a medical centre.

 Demographics

 The village had 1,234 inhabitants in 2005, and 1,115 inhabitants in 2015.